unit8co/darts/README.md

 #### MAC

     conda install -c conda-forge -c pytorch pip fbprophet pytorch

 #### Linux and Windows

     conda install -c conda-forge -c pytorch pip fbprophet pytorch cpuonly

-## Install u8timeseries
+### Install u8timeseries

     pip install u8timeseries

-#### Running the examples only, without installing:
+### Running the examples only, without installing:

 If the conda setup is causing too many problems, we also provide a Docker image with everything set up for you and ready-to-use python notebooks with demo examples.
 To run the example notebooks without installing our libraries natively on your machine, you can use our Docker image:
 ```

 cd scripts
 ./build_docker.sh && ./run_docker.sh
 ```

 Then copy and paste the URL provided by the docker container into your browser to access Jupyter notebook.

 For this setup to work you need to have a Docker service installed.
-You can get it [here](https://docs.docker.com/get-docker/).
+You can get it at [Docker website](https://docs.docker.com/get-docker/).

 ## Example Usage

 Create `TimeSeries` object from a Pandas DataFrame, and split in train/validation series:

 ```python
 from u8timeseries import TimeSeries